wenewzhang/mixin_network-nodejs-bot2/README2.md

 # Chapter 2: Receive and send token
 In this chapter, the bot can receive token from user and then pay it back immediately, you must know the miss options in the config.js file, here show you how to generate a client secret, PIN, aesKey etc.
->if you have read the python, javescript or php code, you should find this config.js doesn't have PIN token, yes, nodejs use PIN token generate aesKey,
+>if you have read the python, javescript or php code, you will find the aes key in this config.js is not PIN token, yes, code of nodejs use clear aesKey intead of encrypted pin_token.
 >i show you how to do it
 ## First, generate a completely config.js
-copy the PIN,session id,private key etc. from [Mixin.one Dashboard](https://developers.mixin.one/dashboard)
+Copy the PIN,session id,private key etc. from [Mixin.one Dashboard](https://developers.mixin.one/dashboard)
 ![copy config info from dashboard](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/copy-to-clipboard.png)

 ```bash